marcosvm13/blog/_posts/q-as-an-impure-functional-language.md

 programming-related post to make [*yet another monad*](https://mvanier.livejournal.com/3917.html) reference, isn't it?

-## Conclusions
+## Takeaways

-%%JM Items?
+* Q enjoys the common traits of functional languages: lambdas, higher-order functions, etc. with some nice features like projection.

-Q is a functional programming language that supports lambda expressions, higher-order functions (iterators), etc. It even supply novel but natural features like projection, that takes currying to the next level.
-We could easily migrate our functional knowledge to start coding with such features from the very first day.
+* Q is not for the purest minds, given that side effects are the norm in certain situations, such as the generation of random numbers or the reassignment of variables.

-Q is also impure, where side effects are the norm in certain situations, such as the generation of random numbers or the reassignment of variables.
-This could be an impediment for the purest minds, but I think it's fine for the average Scala programmer who's accustomed to this kind of mixture.
-Anyway, as we could experience in the last weeks, most of interfaces support immutability, but we lack the whole picture to evaluate its implications on performance.
+* Although we acknowledge that q notation isn't for everyone, we find it very beautiful and extremely concise (even when we let the insane lack of space characters and operator overloading aside).

-Finally, I must say that q is beautiful and really concise, even when we let the insane lack of space characters and overloading of operators aside (but I also acknowledge that it isn't for everyone).
-In fact, I find its notation very clean and consistent.
-It takes a while to experience the Zen, but you get a really powerful *tool of thought* as a reward.
-We invite you to read the next post on this series, where we'll keep delving into this aspect by showing q from the array processing perspective.
+Before concluding, we must warn you that this post is far from reflecting the real power of q.
+You should wait to our next post on array processing to see it!

-%%JM: lessons from this post: q enjoys the common traits of functional languages (lambdas, hofs, etc.) with some nice features for currying, and, specially, a powerful and concise notation.
-But this is not where q shines, wait to our next post on array processing! ( I don't know where to put the impure aspect).
+It takes a while to experiencee the Zen, but you'll get a really powerful *tool of thought* as a reward.